williamstome/williamstome.github.io.raw/about/index.md

 ---

 # What the blog?
 I'm a graduate student in the Tufts Human-Robot Interaction Lab.
+This blog is my way of sharing in an accessible way my research, my field of study, and my pet projects.